brettle/DeepBlueRobotics.github.io/sponsors.md

     - href: http://villagehostpizza.com/
       title: Village Host Pizza
       image: /images/village-host-pizza.jpg
-      content: Village Host Pizza is a pizzeria dedicated to hosting gatherings among friends and family for any occasion.
+      content: Village Host Pizza, located at 1017 Alameda de las Pulgas, Belmont, CA, is a pizzeria dedicated to hosting gatherings among friends and family for any occasion.
 They support the town of Belmont through donations to schools, as well as local organizations.
 hammerhead_sharks:
   title: Hammerhead Sharks
   amount: $500-$749